To: Leaders and citizens of the world

 Nietzsche (2006) conceives the superman as “an expression of free-spiritedness…the affirmation of one’s full potentialities, authority, power, freedom and creativity…

 Adolf Hitler and Mussolini were Supermen who executed their own political experiments to solve their countries’ economic woes.
-And we know how that ended.

 Oh, but the American Superman is a good guy!